-Announcing its financial results for the third quarter of 2020, the insurance group revealed its estimated pre-tax catastrophe and weather-related losses – net of insurance and reinstatement premiums – in the period amounted to US$240 million (around £184.4 million), a 50% rise year-on-year.
+Announcing its financial results for the third quarter of 2020, the insurance group revealed its estimated pre-tax catastrophe and weather-related losses – net of insurance and reinstatement premiums – in the period amounted to $240 million, a 50% rise year-on-year.
 The losses were primarily attributed to hurricanes Laura and Sally, the Midwest derecho, the wildfires across the west coast of the US and the Beirut port explosion.

-Net favorable prior year reserve development also dropped to US$0.6 million from US$27 million in the same period last year.
+Net favorable prior year reserve development also dropped to $0.6 million from $27 million in the same period last year.

-From July to September, AXIS Capital suffered a net loss attributable to common shareholders of US$73 million.
-In the same quarter in 2019, the company enjoyed a net income available to common shareholders of US$23 million.
+From July to September, AXIS Capital suffered a net loss attributable to common shareholders of $73 million.
+In the same quarter in 2019, the company enjoyed a net income available to common shareholders of $23 million.

-The company also posted a US$159 million (around £122 million) drop in gross premiums written, representing a 3% decrease to US$5.5 billion.
-The group attributed the slight decline to a US$359 million, or 12%, descent in the reinsurance segment, which was partially offset by a US$200 million, or 7%, increase in the insurance segment.
+The company also posted a $159 million drop in gross premiums written, representing a 3% decrease to $5.5 billion.
+The group attributed the slight decline to a $359 million, or 12%, descent in the reinsurance segment, which was partially offset by a $200 million, or 7%, increase in the insurance segment.